subhadippramanik/seeing-boot-starter/readme.md

-This is just a starter project for Soring Boot using maven.
+This is a starter project for Spring Boot using maven.

 The Dockerfile is